-Figure 2.8 API Design Center settings
+Figure 2.8 – API Design Center settings

+…

-Now let’s head on to our Editor and start editing out API specification
+Now let’s head on to our Editor and start editing our API specification:

-In the root section (see Figure 2.9), along with title you can add description, version etc.
+In the root section, as seen in Figure 2.9), along with title you can add description, version, and other details..

-To begin with we’ll start with a basic songs endpoint and use GET Method.
-You can also refer songs as a resource or an endpoint
+To begin with, we’ll start with a basic songs endpoint and use GET Method.
+You can also refer songs as a resource or an endpoint: